-FHA Approved Condominums are properties best suited for first time homebuyers since many such borrowers cannot afford a sufficient 20% down payment amount and usually opt for FHA loans, which allows them to finance up to 96.5% of the total loan value.
+FHA Approved Condominums are properties best suited for first time homebuyers.
+Many borrowers, especially first time home buyers look to FHA because the requirements are much friendlier to qualify than a conventional loan.
+These borrowers usually opt for an FHA loan, which allows them to finance up to 96.5 percent of the total loan value.

-However, as the name implies, the condo must be approved by the Federal Housing Administration (FHA Approved Condo), with no exceptions.
+However, as the name implies, the condo must be approved by the FHA, with no exceptions.

 When considering the requirements for FHA approved condos, the FHA will consider several key factors, the three most crucial requirements being: